rahmaAlmamari/LibraryManagementSystemDB-_ProjectPart1/LibraryManagementSystemDB.md

 Members may also review books, where a review includes a rating, comments, and review date.
 Each review is linked to a specific book and a specific member.
 A member can provide multiple reviews, and a book may receive many reviews.

+## Draw the ERD Diagram:

+   1. Include entities, attributes, keys, relationships, cardinality, and participation.
+   2. Use clear notation and include weak entities and M: N relationships.